Migrating from Authlib#

 payload = b"example"

-value = jws.serialize_compact(protected, payload, "secret")
+value = jws.serialize_compact(protected, payload, "your-secret-key")

-jws.deserialize_compact(value, "secret")
+jws.deserialize_compact(value, "your-secret-key")

 from joserfc import jws